Hailsham RoadHerstmonceuxEast Sussex, BN27 4JXTel: 01323 833535

 Debbie is trained to consult and prescribe and will be working and supported by the Doctors at the Health Centre.

-Nurse Jane - Lead Nurse
+Lizzie Ripley - Lead Nurse

 Specialising in Asthma, COPD & Smoking cessation clinic.
 Lola qualified in 1982 from Harefield and Mount Vernon Hospitals School of Nursing and started working in General Practice in December 2002.